lorians22/ChickenMap/README.md

 python3 chickenMap.py VIDEO_PATH
 ```

-Replace `test.mp4` with the filename of the video you want to play.
+`VIDEO_PATH` should not be typed out; it should be the filename of the video you want to play.
 You can drag a video file from Finder into the Terminal window and press enter to run the program; this makes it easy if your video is stored on an external hard drive.
-Just make sure to add a space after `python chickenMap.py` before dragging a video file into the window.
+Just make sure to add a space after `python3 chickenMap.py` before dragging a video file into the window.

 ### Examples